confluentinc/ksql/docs/how-to-guides/create-a-user-defined-function.md

 INSERT INTO s2 (a, b) VALUES ('k3', ARRAY['f']);
 ```

 Execute a push query.
-Recall what `index_seq` does.
-It creates a row per element in an array concatenated with its index position.
+The `index_seq` function creates one row for each element in an array, concatenated with the element's index position.

 ```sql
 SELECT a, index_seq(b) AS str FROM s2 EMIT CHANGES;